Drugs, recreational

 Substances that we may take into our bodies to achieve pharmacological effects, but which have not successfully been medicalised are filed here.

-My mentioning and citing material to do with recreational or medical use of controlled substances should obviously not be taken as an endorsement of recreational use of controlled substances.
+Mentioning and citing material related to recreational or medical use of controlled substances should obviously not be taken as an endorsement of recreational use of controlled substances.
 I am not qualified to make such endorsements, even if I were inclined to.
 Indeed, if you are turning to a mathematician for intelligence on legal or pharmacological questions, you should probably inspect your life decisions to see if any other ones you have made recently are similarly suspect.1

 So, here are some links about recreational drugs which I find interesting.